netobserv/network-observability-operator/docs/FlowMetric.md

         <td><b>buckets</b></td>
         <td>[]string</td>
         <td>
           A list of buckets to use when `type` is "Histogram".
-The list must be parseable as floats.
+The list must be parsable as floats.
 When not set, Prometheus default buckets are used.<br/>
         </td>
         <td>false</td>
       </tr><tr>